 WARNING!
 Some pins are used for connectors or power sources.
-These are clearly separated from jumpers in "Map of the ASUS Motherboard."
-Placing jumper caps over these will cause damage to your motherboard.
+These are clearly distinguished from jumpers in the motherboard layout.
+Placing jumper caps over these connectors will cause damage to your motherboard.

 IMPORTANT: Ribbon cables should always be connected with the red stripe on the Pin 1 side of the connector.
 The four corners of the connectors are labeled on the motherboard.
-Pin 1 is the side closest to the power connector on hard drives and some floppy drives.
-IDE ribbon cable must be less than 18in.
-(46cm), with the second drive connector no more than 6in.
-(15cm) from the first connector.
+Pin 1 is the side closest to the power connector on hard drives and floppy drives.
+IDE ribbon cable must be less than 46cm (18in), with the second drive connector no more than 15cm (6in) from the first connector.

-1. Keyboard Connector (5-pin KB-PS2KB)
+1. PS/2 Keyboard Connector (6-pin Female)